-1.6 Basic Concepts
+1.8 Basic Concepts

-1.6.1 Connection
+1.8.1 Connection

 A connection is a dedicated network connection between your on-premises data center and a Direct Connect location over a leased line provided by a carrier.
-You can request standard connections.
+You can request standard connections or hosted connections.
+If you are a partner, you can also request operations connections.